quintans/eventsourcing/README.md

 Compensating for clock skews, is easy if the tool allows to set the time, but for the randomness, not so much.

-Luckily, there is an implementation that addresses both of this issues: [oklog/ulid](https://github.com/oklog/ulid)

-### Version
+There is also the issue that records might not become available in the same order as the ID order.

+Consider two concurrent transactions relying on database sequence.
+One acquires the ID 100 and the other the ID 101.
+If the one with ID 101 is faster to finish the transaction, it will show up first in a query than the one with ID 100.
+The same applies to time based IDs.

+If we have a polling process that relies on this number to determine from where to start polling, it could miss the last added record, and this could lead to events not being tracked.

+Considering all the above, we could end up with missing events when replay events on a restart.
+Therefore, I opted for a more simple and precise solution.
+I will just record the sequence and partition returned when publishing an event.
+Systems like Apache Kafka, Apache Pulsar and NATS JetStream return a sequence when publishing.

-Other than the obvious requirement to guarantee optimistic locking when saving an aggregate, basic projection idempotency for a specific aggregate can be achieved by just looking into the aggregate version delivered in the events.
-We can safely ignore events that have lower aggregate version than the last one received.
+Projection idempotency for a specific aggregate can be achieved by just looking into the sequence on the event for a particular topic and partition.
+We can safely ignore events that have lower sequence than the last one received.

+### IDs

+The event IDs are incremental (monotonic).
+Having monotonic IDs improves insert speed.

+So the event IDs have the following requirements:
+1) The IDs only need to be monotonic for a given aggregate
+2) Have globally some degree of order related to time

+There is an implementation that addresses both of this issues: [oklog/ulid](https://github.com/oklog/ulid)

+Since SQL databases usually use a number for incremental keys, and NoSQL databases use strings/uuids, I opted to use strings as the event ID.

 ### Change Data Capture Strategies (CDC)